VedantVarshney/DCGAN/README.md

 # GAN Practice

-An exercise project to practice implementing GANs.
+An exercise project to practice implementing DCGANs.